uni-v-cc/learn/docs/creator/publishing/packages.md

 If everything goes okay, you will see the product links appear on the right sidebar of the package editor.

-You can also choose a thumbnail from a similar popup by clicking on `Select Thumbnail` button.
+You can also choose a thumbnail from a similar popup by clicking on `Select Thumbnail` button inside the package overview.
 It will not show products without a thumbnail image.

+## Age rating

+All tags imply their age rating, and the highest one will be taken when evaluating age rating of your package.

+If the tags don't offer the suitable age rating, consider using `mature` or `adult` tags to manually set the content rating.

 ## Versions